There seems to be a common misconception that the maximum temperature allowable for a water heater is 120 degrees Fahrenheit.

 This idea is compounded by the safety warnings on some water heaters informing owners that temperatures in excess of 125 degrees can cause serious injuries and death.

 Thus, it is important to approach this method with caution and potentially vary the water heater temperature based on the age of the occupants (as children and elderly are most at risk) and the type of water heater in place.

 Homes equipped with gas or oil water heaters should adjust to the lower end of the safe temperature spectrum – closer to 122 degrees Fahrenheit.
-Those sporting electric water heaters can run the temperatures toward the higher range.
+Homeowners of residential electric water heaters can run the temperatures toward the higher range.

 Contact Hawthorne Plumbing, Heating & Cooling for your annual water heater tune-up.